OrensteinLab/G4detector/README.md

 # G4detector

-We present G4detector, a multi-kernel convolutional neural networks, aimed at claasifiyng DNA sequences for having the potential to form G-quadroplex (G4).
+We present G4detector, a multi-kernel convolutional neural networks, aimed at classifiyng DNA sequences for having the potential to form G-quadroplex (G4).
-As part of this study we generated three novel datasets of high-throughput G4 measurements for benchmarking different computational methods for the prediction task.
-We used genomic coordinates as retrievedin G4-seq experiment (GEO accession numbers GSE63874).
-The experiment included sequences identified as G4 using different stablizers (K, PDS and K+PDS).
+As part of this study we generated novel datasets of high-throughput G4 measurements for benchmarking different computational methods for the prediction task.
+We used genomic coordinates as retrieved in the G4-seq experiment (GEO accession numbers GSE110582).
+The experiment included sequences identified as G4 using different stablizers (K and K+PDS).
 We turned each of the sets into a classification problemby augmenting it with a negative set.
-Since each negative set mayhave its drawbacks, we used three different kinds of negatives:
+Since each negative set may have its drawbacks, we used three different kinds of negatives:

               1. random: random genomic sequences